daxpedda/sentry-contrib-native/README.md

 [CMake](https://cmake.org) or alternatively a pre-installed version can be provided with the `SENTRY_NATIVE_INSTALL` environment variable.

-Additionally on any other platform than Windows, the development version of Curl is required.
+Additionally, if the `transport-default` feature on Android, Linux and MacOS is used, the development version of Curl is required.

 See the [Sentry Native SDK](https://github.com/getsentry/sentry-native) for more details.

 ## Crate features

-- **backend-default** - **Enabled by default**, will use Crashpad on MacOS and Windows, Breakpad on Linux and InProc for Android.
+- **backend-default** - **Enabled by default**, will use Crashpad on Linux, MacOS and Windows and InProc for Android.
 See `SENTRY_BACKEND` at the [Sentry Native SDK](https://github.com/getsentry/sentry-native).
 - **transport-default** - **Enabled by default**, will use WinHttp on Windows and Curl everywhere else as the default transport.